-- The cpuQuotaPercent metric is theoretical.
+- The value of the cpuQuotaPercent metric is theoretical.
 The value of the cpuPercent metric may exceed that of the cpuQuotaPercent metric.
 In this case, the instance preempts the resources of other instances on the same host.

-- The communication between instances and system modules causes a small amount of traffic.
-Therefore, a small amount of sending and receiving traffic is generated when no network access exists within a function.
+- The communication between instances and system modules generates a small amount of traffic.
+Therefore, a small amount of sending and receiving traffic is generated even when no network access is performed within a function.

 - The traffic of an instance represents only the inbound and outbound traffic of the instance.
 The Internet traffic and the private network traffic are counted together, and you cannot calculate the traffic fee based on this monitoring chart.